chbrandt/ISIS3/README.md

 ### Partial Download of ISIS3 Base Data (Required)

 The base data area is separate from the source code.
-This data area is crucial to ISIS3 and must be downloaded.
+This data area is crucial to ISIS3 and **must be downloaded**.
 To do that run the following commands:

     cd $ISIS3DATA
     rsync -azv --delete --partial isisdist.astrogeology.usgs.gov::isis3data/data/base .